Together in Christ: 'Not Everything Is Good for You' — 1 Corinthians 6:12-14

 Key Thought

-One of the most powerful and essential doctrines of our Christian faith is the resurrection of our bodies.
+One of the most significant and essential doctrines of our Christian faith is the resurrection of our bodies.
 [1] We will not be disembodied spirits in the resurrection that occurs when Jesus returns.
 [2] We will have immortal bodies that are connected to the kind of resurrected body that Jesus had.
 [3]

 This understanding of our bodies and their importance to God is tied to two important truths: